NIH-NEI/osio-tools/scibench/README.md

 # <enter password>
 ```

+Note, you will have to manually install/configure Docker, that is not functioning automatically.

-## Running Nextflow benchmarks
+## Running benchmarks
 Start a new shell to source all the environment variables created by the ansible playbook.

-This step also requires an internet connection to download the nextflow pipelines.
+This step also requires an internet connection to download the nextflow pipelines and data for other benchmarks.

 ```
-# run nextflow benchmarks (should take <10min)
-./nextflow/bench.sh
+./runall.sh
 ```
+this is a driver script that will run:
+- nextflow sarek benchmark
+- sysbench benchmarks
+- Scientific python benchmarks for image processing and ML

 ## Results